Financial Support & Relief

 Canadian Emergency Wage Subsidy Program (CEWS)

 The Federal Government will give 75% wage subsidy of an individual’s first $58,700 of earnings for qualifying businesses up to a maximum of $847 per week, back-dated to March 15, 2020 for up to 3 months.
 This will help businesses to keep and return workers to the payroll.
 The new Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.

-The current claim period opens on August 12th.
+The current claim period ends on November 4th.

 Work-Sharing (WS) is an adjustment program designed to help employers and employees avoid layoffs when there is a temporary reduction in the normal level of business activity that is beyond the control of the employer.
 The measure provides income support to employees eligible for Employment Insurance benefits who work a temporarily reduced work week while their employer recovers.

 The length of this program has been extended until September 24th 2022.

 The tourism relief fund is being provided by the provincial government to empower tourism businesses to create new or enhance exisiting tourism experiences to attract more local and domestic visitors, or to help the sector reposition itself to welcoming international visitors.

 Ontario Tourism Recovery Program